urmi/datasciencecoursera/CodeBook.md

 * Computes the means of this secondary dataset, group by subject/activity.
 * Saves this last dataset to `./data/tidy_data.txt`

-* which is contained in the zip file of the downloadable data.
+** README.txt is contained in the zip file of the downloadable data.

 [1] http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 [2] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012